microsoft/vscode-docs/docs/extensionAPI/extension-points.md

 You can also optionally define a `category` string which will prefix the command title and allow easy grouping within the **Command Palette** drop-down.

 You can also optionally define an `icon` which is either a string file path of the icon or an object with `light` and `dark` fields providing theme-specific paths.
+The paths are extension-repository directory relative.

 >**Note:** When a command is invoked (from a key binding or from the **Command Palette**), VS Code will emit an activationEvent `onCommand:${command}`.